Table of Contents

 When selecting between the three vacuum types, it’s always better to be picky.
 There is no shame in being picky when it comes to cleaning your home.

-If you want some help being picky, check out our reviews on some of the best upright vacuum cleaners under $200.
 If you are looking for a battery-powered stick vacuum for cheap, check these out.
 Thank you for reading!